Filming and photography permits

 - your company details

-- a description of filming
+- a description of the filming to take place

-- proposed location
+- the proposed location

-- commencement and completion dates
+- start and end dates

 - crew size

-- details of temporary structures,
+- details of temporary structures

-- equipment to be used, such as handheld or mounted cameras
+- equipment to be used such as handheld or mounted cameras

 - parking arrangements